Residential Metal Roofing

 Galvalume Steel Roof

 Aluminum has become more popular for metal roofing purposes in recent years thanks to a few advantages.
-For applications near saltwater and coastal areas, aluminum is ideal because it will never rust, unlike steel panels.
+Aluminum is ideal for applications near saltwater and coastal areas because it will never rust, unlike steel panels.
 The light weight of the material means for roofing it can be used on a wider range of homes without needing additional reinforcement or a structural engineer.
 Aluminum also can be formed and shaped for any application.
 Another great benefit of aluminum for roofing is a high percentage of recycled content.
 A piece of aluminum roofing will be made from between 90% & 95% recycled material, most of which comes from beverage cans.

 The few downsides to aluminum may also be a concern in some cases.
 The cost of the aluminum is more than a similarly designed steel roof.
 Depending on the thickness chosen, aluminum is more likely to experience dings and dents, especially from larger hail.

-A copper roof is often thought of as the top of the line of metal roofing.

-Not only because of the distinct look but also the larger price associated with it.
+A copper roof is often considered the top of the line of metal roofing not only because of its distinct look but also because of its larger price.

 It is very rare to see a home with an entirely copper roof.
-It is more commonly used for dormers, near entryways or car garages and bay windows.
+It is more commonly used for dormers, near entryways or car garages, and bay windows.
 Copper can be installed in a standing seam or shingle style.
 Copper is beloved for its blue-green patina that forms over years of exposure.
-Copper roofing is also known for its long life in part due to the patina coverage.
-It can take anywhere from 8-15 years of exposure to get a full coverage of patina over the clean copper color.
+Copper roofing is also known for its long life due to its patina coverage.
+It can take anywhere from 8-15 years of exposure to get full coverage of patina over the clean copper color.